ShiftLeftSecurity/codepropertygraph/README.md

 ### Background on the method body representation

-In machine-level languages, procedure boddies are given by instructions, connected by control flow edges to form a control flow graph.
+In machine-level languages, procedure bodies are defined by instructions and connected by control flow edges to form a control flow graph.
 Each instruction represents an operation carried out by the machine, which can modify the program state.
-In contrast, higher-level languages (C and above) typically drop the instruction concept in favor of statements.
+In contrast, higher-level languages (C and above) typically eliminate the instruction concept in favor of statements.
 As for instructions, statements can modify the program state.
 They differ from instructions in that they can consist of multiple expressions.
 Expressions are anonymous blocks of code that